hell-month/course/Day0.md

 ### Goal #1

+> [!CAUTION]
+> Again, if you are not familiar with any of the terms below, you MUST use Google or AI to help you understand them.
+This is a crucial step to ensure you can follow along with the course. **We will NOT explain everything to you.**

 1. Create a KYC'ed account at any CEX, and put some money into your account.
 It could be [Binance](https://binance.com), [Coinbase](https://coinbase.com/), [Upbit](https://upbit.com/), [Bithumb](https://www.bithumb.com/react/), or any other centralized exchange.
 Once you are successful, you will be able to buy some crypto assets like Bitcoin or Ethereum there.

 2. Install a non-custodial wallet as an extension on Chrome.
 You can use [MetaMask](https://metamask.io/), [Rainbow](https://rainbow.me/), or any other wallet that supports Ethereum and ERC-20 tokens.
-Make sure to back up your seed phrase securely.
+Create a new seed phrase for an Ethereum account, and make sure to back up your seed phrase securely.
+And make sure that your computer is secure and free from malware.

-> **Note**: Again, if you are not familiar with any of the terms above, you MUST use Google or AI to help you understand them.
-This is a crucial step to ensure you can follow along with the course.
-We will NOT explain everything to you.
+3. First, check the minimum withdrawal amount for ETH on the CEX you signed up for.
+Purchase a little bit of ETH that is greater than the minimum withdrawal amount (e.g., 30 USD worth of ETH), and transfer it to your non-custodial wallet created in step 2.
+This will be your first interaction with a blockchain.

+4. Try to locate the transaction hash of the transfer you made from your CEX account to your non-custodial wallet in step 3.